PS 951

 International Recognition

 The standard is regularly updated by the IDW to reflect new regulatory requirements and technological developments—for example, in IT security and risk management.
-In doing so, PS 951 helps service organizations build trust, transparency, and accountability with their clients and partners.
+In doing so, PS 951 helps service organisations build trust, transparency, and accountability with their clients and partners.